DhayaaAnbajagane/Aarambam/README.md

 It provides an end-to-end pipeline for generating the ICs of a N-body simulation given some analytic bispectrum template.
 The novelty in the codebase is performing a decomposition of arbitrary bispectra into separable functions, and then subsequently generating non-Gaussian initial conditions corresponding to these functions.
 This is a largely modified version of two packages --- [CMB-BEST](https://github.com/Wuhyun/CMB-BEST/tree/main) by Wuhyun Sohn, and [2LPTPNG](https://github.com/dsjamieson/2LPTPNG/tree/main) by Drew Jamieson (which itself derives from [2LPTIC](https://github.com/manodeep/2LPTic) and previous codebases) --- so please see those packages for the original implementations that enabled this work!

 The method implemented in `Aarambam` was introduced in Anbajagane & Lee (2025a) and Anbajagane & Lee (2025b).
-Citations to the same are requested if you are using this code for a publication.
-Contact dhayaa at uchicago dot edu if you have any questions.
+See `Attribution` section below for the requested citations.
 Happy simulating!

 (The first two letters of the logo are from the Tamil script.
 You can do a process of elimination using the English letters to guess what those letters' sounds are ;) )